Free FAFSA coach training taking place May 19

 Local scholarships through the Community Foundation for Mason County and the Mason County Promise also require FAFSA completion.

-The training will be led by uAspire, a national organization that specializes in helping students afford college.
+The training will be led by uAspire, a national organization specializing in helping students afford college.
 The training will be offered both in-person at WSCC and online.

 This training is offered at no cost, thanks to a grant from Michigan College Access Network.